By Stephanie Younger •

 I recently had the opportunity to be on the organizing committee of the Women’s March & Expo.
 Today, I Delivered a Speech at this year’s event.

 “Womanist is to feminist as purple is to lavender.” – Alice Walker

 At age 13, people would rather comment on my body than my intellect.
-It infuriated me that adults would value my appearance over everything else, especially at an age where I was extremely self-conscious about the way I looked as a Black girl, so I became a Womanist.
-A Womanist is a term coined by Alice Walker that describes a Black feminist or feminist of color who analyzes the intersections of race, gender and sexuality.
+It infuriated me that adults would value my appearance over everything else, especially at an age where I was extremely self-conscious about the way I looked as a Black girl, so I learned more about womanism, which is a term coined by Alice Walker that describes a Black feminist or feminist of color who analyzes the intersections of race, gender and sexuality.
 She started this movement in response to the prevalence of anti-Black racism that exists within the mainstream feminist movement and misogyny within the mainstream Black Power movement.

-Another reason I identify as a Womanist is because at age 14, people tried to stop me from pursuing my dreams of being a programmer because I was a Black girl.
+Another reason I identify as a womanist is because at age 14, people tried to stop me from pursuing my dreams of being a programmer because I was a Black girl.
 I recall being isolated, stereotyped and discredited.
 When I asked out of frustration I was being treated unfairly, my coaches and mentors accused me of being ungracious and acting out.
-The only other female programmer was a feminist who showed up for the Women’s March, but not for me while she saw me experiencing racism.
-I turned that negativity into something positive by starting a coding program for Black girls in my community so they wouldn’t have to endure what I went through.
+The only other female programmer was a feminist who attended the Women’s March however she didn’t show up for me while she saw me experiencing racism.
+I turned that negativity into something positive by starting a coding program for Black girls so they wouldn’t have to endure what I went through.